Forex Education

 doji pattern

 You can use the Magic Doji to check if the market is indecisive.
-If this pattern appears to post an uptrend, sometimes following a white long-bodied candle, you can say that there is indecision, and it is very high.
+If this pattern appears to post an uptrend, sometimes following a white long-bodied candle, you can say that indecision is very high.
 This is the time when bulls should have been decisive.
-This pattern also indicates that there is an equilibrium in the market concerning demand and supply.
-In both cases, the pattern is hinting towards the end of an uptrend.
+On the other hand, this pattern also indicates an equilibrium in the market concerning demand and supply.
+In both cases, the pattern hints towards the end of an uptrend.

 Similarly, if the pattern appears after a continuous decline, you can expect the downtrend to be ending.

 When the close and open are at a low, you will see a Gravestone Doji.
 This position calls tops even though this formation is found at the bottoms.
-It is an important reversal candlestick pattern.
+It is a crucial reversal candlestick pattern.

 2. Abandoned Baby